pupil-labs/pupil-docs/src/invisible/how-tos/hardware.md

 <Youtube src="Y8hG8t5xiPM"/>

-Hold the glasses with arms of the frame facing away from you.
+Hold the glasses with the arms of the frame facing away from you.
 1. Slot the lens in the groove on the side furthest from the nose pad.
 2. Press on the lens with your thumb or fingers on the top corner closest to the nose pad.